adsric/devtools/README.md

-# Automation
+# Optimizer

-> Automation for repetitive frontend tasks with GulpJS.
+> Optimization for repetitive front-end tasks using GulpJS.